pulp/pulp-docs/staging_docs/sections/help/index.md

 For some human help, you should visit the [Get Involved](site:pulp-docs/docs/sections/help/community/00_get-involved/) section.
 There you'll learn about how to can reach out to the Pulp Community.
-Don't hesistate to contact us!
+Don't hesitate to contact us!

 ---